The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

+We now specialize the general framework of previous subsection to a concrete geometric setting.
+The ensuing discussion will be centered on a specific class of $L_\infty$ algebras constructed from vector bundles, within which we study the geometric deformations.

-\begin{proposition}[\cite{GG_ahat, GLL}] Given a smooth manifold $M$ and a Levi-Civita connection $\nabla$ on the tangent bundle $T_M$, there exists a curved $L_\infty$ algebra structure, over the dg algebra $(\Omega_M, d)$, on the de Rham complex\footnote{Unless explicitly noted, the tensor product $\otimes$ is over the sheaf/ring of smooth functions $C^\infty_M$.}
+\begin{proposition}[\cite{GG_ahat, GLL}] Given a smooth manifold $M$ with a Levi-Civita connection $\nabla$ on the tangent bundle $T_M$, there exists a curved $(\Omega_M, d)$-linear $L_\infty$ algebra on the de Rham complex\footnote{Unless explicitly noted, the tensor product $\otimes$ is over the sheaf/ring of smooth functions $C^\infty_M$.}

 such that \begin{enumerate} \item there exists an element $\mathbf c\in \Omega_{M}^{\geq1}\otimes \Gamma( T_M ) \subset\mathfrak h[1] $ that uniquely determines the $0$-ary operation through